shipeng-yan/shipeng-yan.github.io/index.md

 ## Football/Soccer
 Besides research, I also enjoy playing soccer/football.
-Here are my latest youtube clips of soccer plays.
+Here are my latest youtube clips of soccer plays (each clip is less than 20 seconds on average).

 * 2023: [My favorite solo goals in 2023](https://youtu.be/b5EUvzeQLkQ)
 * 2024: [All goals in 2024](https://youtube.com/shorts/t562GY8KtAc)